matdombrock/matdombrock.com/source/posts/adsr-env.md

 The idea here is to use a single, uniform, static wavetable to represent an ADSR envelope.
 The speed at which we move through the table is determined by the time we want each stage to last.

+### Simple Version
+- Generate a wavetable where every stage has an X length of 1/4.
+- Calculate the `speed` at which to move through each stage of this wavetable based on the sample rate and stage time.
+- Move through the table at this varying `speed` to determine our current `position` in the table.
+- Find the envelope value at our current `position`.

+### Less Simple Version
 - Precompute a single, normalized ADSR wavetable that represents the shape of the envelope (attack, decay, sustain, release) at a fixed resolution.
 - When a note is triggered, determine the desired durations for each ADSR phase (attack, decay, sustain, release) in samples or milliseconds.
 - For each phase (attack, decay, sustain, release):